ramijames/nocoderebels-solutions/README.md

 ## Cheap Letter Deletion

+On the first two or three readings of the requirements, I didn't understand exactly what was being asked of me for this test.

+From my understanding:

-We want to end up with a string with no duplicates.
-Our objective is to count the cost of deletion.
+- We want to end up with a string with no duplicates.
+- Our objective is to count the cost of deletion.

-You'll be inputing a string and an array.
-The string is a series of letters, and the array represents the cost of deleting that letter from the array.
+- You'll be inputing a string and an array.
+- The string is a series of letters, and the array represents the cost of deleting the letter at that position from the array.
+- You must choose the lowest cost letter.

-Example usage of the provided solution:
+Example usage of the implemented solution:

 ```sh
 node cheap-letter-deletion.js "aabbcc" "1, 2, 1, 2, 1, 2"